Download poster AMLAP 2023: Adaptive Resonance Theory as a computational model of learning inflection classes

 - Creten, S., Dekker, P., & Vandeghinste, V. (2020).
 Linguistic Enrichment of Historical Dutch using Deep Learning.
 Computational Linguistics in the Netherlands Journal, 10, 57-72. [pdf]

-- Dekker, P. & Schoonheim, T. (2019).
+- Dekker, P. & Schoonheim, T. (2018).
 Crowdsourcing Language Resources for Dutch using PYBOSSA: Case Studies on Blends, Neologisms and Language Variation.
-Proceedings of the enetCollect WG3&WG5 Meeting, 24-25 October 2018, Leiden, Netherlands. [pdf]
+In Proceedings of the enetCollect WG3&WG5 Meeting, 24-25 October 2018, Leiden, Netherlands. [pdf]

 - Dekker, P. (2018).
 Reconstructing language ancestry by performing word prediction with neural networks (Master’s thesis). [pdf]